-Transform video to art.
+Transform video and audio to art.

-The screenshot here are for the Mac user interface, but similar controls shown exist on the iPhone and iPad.
+Spectra functions the same on the Mac and iOS.
+Screenshots here are for the Mac user interface, but similar controls shown exist on the iPhone and iPad.

 Spectra Creates Art With Video and Audio